 1. Heat the oil in a medium saucepan over medium high heat.
 Saute the onions for 5 minutes until tender is lightly golden.
 Add the garlic and sauté for one more minute until you can smell it.
 Add the tomatoes and tomato paste, season with salt and pepper, and cook over medium heat, stirring occasionally for about 10 minutes until the tomatoes have cooked down.

 2. Add the water, raise the heat to medium high, and let the mixture come to a boil.
 Stir in the rice, cover, and bring to a simmer.
-Adjust the heat so that it stays at a gentle simmer and cook for about 16 minutes, stirring once after about 10 minutes, until the rice is cooked, and the liquid is absorbed.
+Adjust the heat so that it stays at a gentle simmer and cook for about 16 minutes, stirring once after about 10 minutes, until the rice is cooked, and the liquid is mostly absorbed.
 Stir in the scallions.
 Serve hot.